Skip to content

 • Cold, fever, or flu symptoms

-• Conjunctivitis or other eye irritations
+• Conjunctivitis (pink eye) or other eye irritations

 • Earaches or headaches